Spill Management

 Spill Risk Management

-The Company prepare spill response plan and regularly conducts spill response exercise at the corporate and asset level to assess the readiness and capacity to manage the spill and propose plans for continuous improvement.
-The Company as a member of IESG, a reliable petroleum spill preparedness response and response organization, has supported the preparation of the spill management in Thailand under IESG’s vision by proactive engagement with members to prevent incidents and to be prepared for effective problem solving in case of an oil spill, while also building credibility and trust within society.
+The Company prepares spill response plan and regularly conducts spill response exercise at the corporate and asset level to assess the readiness and capacity to manage the spill and propose plans for continuous improvement.
+The Company as a member of the Oil Industry Environmental Safety Group Association (IESG), a reliable petroleum spill preparedness response and response organization, has supported the preparation of the spill management in Thailand under IESG’s vision by proactive engagement with members, government and private agencies to prevent incidents and to be prepared for effective problem solving in case of an oil spill, while also building credibility and trust within society.